Class Review: Practical Performance Handgun Class by Tim Herron

 What most people do is treat each target separately and will “double tap” three different targets.
 Then end result sounds something like “pop pop (pause) pop pop (pause) pop pop.”
 (This is difficult to convey over text) The proper way to shoot a Blake Drill is to have a continuous string of fire with even splits between the targets.
 Watch this older video of Tim running an El Pres drill.

-Pay attention to the shooting cadence.
+Pay attention to the shooting rhythm.
 The shot split on a single target is barely different than the split between the two different targets.
-Try shooting the Blake Drill with an even cadence between all six shots.
-Then slowly speed up your shot cadence, but keep the splits even between all targets.
+Try shooting the Blake Drill with consistent splits between all six shots.
+Then slowly speed up your splits, but still strive to keep the splits even between all targets.

 Breaking down a stage